Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_downloader_manual.en-US.md

 ChzzkClipDownloader clip_uid or url --limit
 ```

-## Set the threshold % for stopping downloads when disk space is low
+## Setting the threshold % for stopping downloads when disk space is low
 By default, downloading will stop if the free space in the storage directory or temporary directory drops below 10%.
 To set the free disk space threshold, use the following command.
 The acceptable range is `3` to `30`.

 ```powershell